Freiling87/CCU/CCU/Scratchpad.md

       - Shopkeeper → General Store
       - Soldier → Army Quartermaster
       - Thief → Intruder's Warehouse
-      - Vampire → Sanguisuge Specialties
+      - Vampire → Bloodsucker Bazaar
 - **Soft Changes:** These will not require you to change anything.
 Any old content will be maintained in legacy code to maximize retro-compatibility.
   - Bugfixes
     - Fixed Vending Machine money cost issues